-Orthopaedic massage therapy is a particular kind of massage, focused on soft-tissue injury rehabilitation.
-Goals for an orthopaedic massage session typically include decreasing pain, increasing the range of motion, and preparing the body to return to normal daily routines and active hobbies.
-It bears similarities to other types of massage, such as sports massage, but it is it’s own specific, results-oriented massage modality.
-Read on to find out what orthopaedic massage is, how it differs from other types of massage, and who it is best suited to help.
+Orthopedic massage therapy is a particular kind of massage, focused on soft-tissue injury rehabilitation.
+Goals for an orthopedic massage session typically include decreasing pain, increasing the range of motion, and preparing the body to return to normal daily routines and active hobbies.
+It bears similarities to other types of massage, such as sports massage, but it is its own specific, results-oriented massage modality.
+Read on to find out what orthopedic massage is, how it differs from other types of massage, and who it is best suited to help.

 What conditions are treated by orthopedic massage?